 Shopify website builder review – all-around eCommerce star

-Shopify is an all-inclusive eCommerce website-building platform, which lets anyone build a professional online store in just a few minutes.
+Shopify is an all-inclusive eCommerce website-building platform, which lets anyone build a professional online store in just a few minutes with zero coding skills required.

+Shopify remains among the best website builders, regardless of many tests carried out by the Cybernews team.
+As it’s heavily eCommerce-centered, Shopify is an ideal choice for small businesses.
 However, some users might find Shopify’s pricing a little steep.
-But worry not, you truly get what you pay for.
+But don’t worry, you truly get what you pay for.
 After all, Shopify does it all and does it well.
-And while it is not the only platform you can use for an eCommerce site, it is one of the best.

-Now to back up our claims, we’ve created our own Shopify account and set up a demo site for extensive testing.
-Throughout our examination, we found both advantages and disadvantages – namely more premium prices and limited template selection.
+Now to back up our claims, I’ve created my own Shopify account and set up a demo site for extensive testing.
+Throughout my examination, I found both advantages and disadvantages.
 However, its wide selection of eCommerce tools did prove to be one of a kind.

 Shopify pros and cons